harnerdesigns/jackharner-gatsby/content/blog/ensure-you-get-paid-as-a-freelancer/index.md

 ## Automate Payment Reminders

 I use [Bonsai](https://www.hellobonsai.com/invite?fp_ref=jackharner) to manage all of my invoicing and time tracking.
 It makes it insanely easy to charge late fees,send out email reminders.
 Bonsai helps manage pretty much every step of the freelance process from Proposals to Contracts to Getting Paid.
 [Check 'em out](https://www.hellobonsai.com/invite?fp_ref=jackharner) if you need help automating your freelance business.

+---

+ Use some of these steps, use em all, but if nothing else:

+### AlWAYS.
+GET.
+A. CONTRACT.